1956 French Grand Prix

 The 1956 French Grand Prix was a Formula One motor race held on 1 July 1956 at Reims.
 It was race 5 of 8 in the 1956 World Championship of Drivers.

-Bugatti made a one-off appearance in this race with their Type 251 driven by Maurice Trintignant.
+Bugatti made a one-off appearance in this race with their Type 251, a Rear mid-engine, rear-wheel-drive layout driven by Maurice Trintignant.
 The car proved to be uncompetitive and he retired after 18 laps.

-This race was also notable for being the only Formula One World Championship entry as a driver for Lotus founder Colin Chapman.
+This race was also notable for being the only Formula One World Championship entry as a driver for Team Lotus founder Colin Chapman.